instance001/Symbound-Master-Toolkit-V1.0/README.txt

 Clarity-first scaffolds with zero technical barriers

-All artifacts released under a Creative Commons license (CC BY-NC-SA 4.0)
+All artifacts in this repository are released into the public domain under the Creative Commons CC0 1.0 Universal license.

 Whether you’re a builder, educator, creator, or total beginner — this toolkit gives you real tools that actually work, with nothing to buy, no login required, and no gaslighting about what AI is or isn’t.